North Terrace Cultural Boulevard: Busts

-Prior to 2011, the bust of Lord Florey stood alone in this portion of the Price Henry Gardens.
-The bust was completed by John Dowie in 1969, and unveiled by the Right Honourable the Lord Mayor (Robert E Porter, Esq.) on 25 June 1969.
+Prior to 2011, the bust of Lord Florey stood alone in this portion of the Prince Henry Gardens.
+The bust was completed by John Dowie in 1969, and unveiled by the Right Honourable the Lord Mayor (Robert E. Porter, Esq.) on 25 June 1969.

 After the 2011 reorganisation of the area, the bust of Florey was joined by the busts of Oliphant, Lee and Napier relocated from King William Street, and new busts (of Sir Lawrence Bragg and later Sir William Henry Bragg) were added to the group.

 The three busts in their pre-2011 locations:

 Sir Thomas John Mellis Napier by John Dowie, 1970.

 Unveiled by His Excellency the Governor-General of Australia, The Right Honourable Sir Paul Hasluck, C.M.G., G.C.V.O., K.St.J, 2 July 1970.